 Charles Schwab Field Omaha

 Located at 1200 Mike Fahey Street, Charles Schwab Field offers prime parking for fans who prefer a short commute and who don’t mind getting to the stadium well in advance.
-Surface parking at Charles Schwab Field starts at $10 and garage parking is $15.
-Lot C is one of the closest surface parking lots at the stadium, and because of this, it tends to reach capacity very quickly.
-Parking lots B and D are reserved for visitors with permit holders.
+Surface parking at Charles Schwab Field starts at $10.
+Parking Lots B and D are permit parking only.
 In-and-out parking is not allowed at any stadium lots, so you’ll want to travel by foot or scooter to nearby Downtown Omaha places like the Old Market, Capitol District, or Millwork Commons to kill time before the game.

 CHI Health Center Omaha

-CHI Health Center Omaha, located at 455 N 10th Street, has parking available on a first-come, first-served basis.
-Surface parking in Lot A is $10, while the attached garage offers covered parking for $15 during the CWS.
-The attached garage gives fans easy access to Charles Schwab Field via S 10th St and Meca Dr. Walking to the stadium takes around five to ten minutes.
-While in-and-out parking is prohibited at this venue, tailgating is allowed.
+CHI Health Center Omaha, located at 455 N 10th Street, also has parking available on a first-come, first-served basis.
+Surface parking in Lot A is $15.
+Covered parking is also available for $15 in the arena’s attached garage.
+Both options are about a five- to ten-minute walk from the stadium.
+While in-and-out parking is prohibited at this venue, tailgating is allowed in surface lots.
 Just know that parking a bus, RV, or trailer costs $25.
 Parking opens at 8 a.m. on CWS game days and closes 90 minutes after the game.

 Creighton University Lots

 Creighton University offers parking options for CWS attendees, providing convenient access to the Charles Schwab Field area.
-These parking lots, located on Creighton’s campus and just a few blocks west of the stadium, are typically available for a fee and often allow tailgating within individual parking spaces.
-Keep in mind that overnight parking is usually not permitted, and the lots are patrolled during event sessions for security.
-These lots will require a 25 to 30-minute walk to the stadium.
+These parking lots, located on Creighton’s campus just a few blocks west of the stadium, are typically available for a fee and often permit tailgating within individual parking spaces.
+Keep in mind that overnight parking is generally not allowed.
+These lots are routinely patrolled for security and require a 25- to 30-minute walk to the stadium.

 Local tips:

-• Electric vehicle stations are available at all parking garages on level one for $1-$2 per hour
+- Electric vehicle stations are available at all parking garages on level one for $1 for four hours, and $2 afterwards.

-• No overnight parking or in-and-out parking allowed unless signs state otherwise
+- No overnight or in-and-out parking allowed unless signs state otherwise.

-• Rent a bike for faster travel to the stadium
+- Rent a bike or scooter for faster travel to the stadium.

 Local tips:

-• Surface lots south of Dodge Street tend to be less crowded and cheaper if you can manage a longer walk
+- Surface lots south of Dodge Street tend to be less crowded and cheaper if you can manage a longer commute.

 Park Omaha On-Street Parking